OFGONEN/SDL-Snake-Game/HIGH_SCORE_IMPLEMENTATION_PLAN.md

 **So that** my high scores are associated with my identity

 **Acceptance Criteria:**
-- [ ] Player can enter name using keyboard before game starts
+- [x] Player can enter name using keyboard before game starts
-- [ ] Name input supports alphanumeric characters (max 20 chars)
+- [x] Name input supports alphanumeric characters (max 20 chars)
-- [ ] Input validates against empty names
+- [x] Input validates against empty names with real-time feedback
-- [ ] Player can use Backspace to edit and Enter to confirm
+- [x] Player can use Backspace to edit and Enter to confirm
+- [x] Visual feedback with color-coded input and character counter
+- [x] Automatic name sanitization and validation

 ### User Story 2: High Score Persistence
 **As a** player